 Quality Control Soy Check List

 I picked up a December copy of the Chatelaine magazine in a waiting room the other day.
-I saw an article on soy and decide to read it.
-This article was said it was going to dispel the rumours around soy.
+I saw an article on soy and decided to read it.
+This article said it was going to dispel the rumours around soy.
 It started off saying, ”Soy.
 One minute it’s the answer to all our health problems, the next it’s a hidden hazard”.
 The author, Anna Cipollone, pored over the latest research to clear up the controversy.
 Unfortunately not all the research was accurate.
 In this article, I’ll discuss Anna’s findings and offer a quality control soy checklist to ensure you are purchasing the best quality product.

 Why dispel the rumours around soy?